 \subsection{Exploiting the relation: The assignment procedures}

-Before introducing the two assignment procedures for the method, it is necessary to present the selection function.
+Before introducing the two assignment procedures for the method, it is necessary to present the selecting function.

 Its justification can be found in \cite{AlmeidaDiasEtAl12}.
-The two procedures of {\sc{Electre Tri-nC}} that exploit the outranking relations and provide the assignments to each action can be presented as follows.
-Consider two dummy profiles, $B_0$ ($B_{q+1}$), which are dominated or dominate all the potential actions to be assigned.
+The two procedures of {\sc{Electre Tri-nC}}, which exploit the outranking relations and provides the assignments to each action can be presented as follows.
+Consider two dummy profiles, $B_0$ ($B_{q+1}$), which is dominated or dominates all the potential actions to be assigned.